-Dr. Worcester is regularly invited to speak, moderate, and present at professional conferences and events.
-In 2019 she will be presenting “Clara Schumann and 200 Years of Influences on Female Pianists and Composers” at the 2019 Tennessee Music Teachers State Conference and co-presenting a panel discussion on “Apply for Your Dream Job!
-Navigating the Academic Job Market” at the 2019 National Conference on Keyboard Pedagogy in Lombard, IL.
+Dr. Jones is regularly invited to speak, moderate, and present at professional conferences and events.
+In 2020, Dr. Jones will be presenting “Repertoire Swaps: Advocating for Women Composers through Intermediate through Early Advanced Romantic and Impressionist Solo Piano Repertoire,” at the MusicEdConnect International Music Teachers On-line Conference, her lightning talk, “Priming Gen Z to Save the Arts: Campaigning for Undergraduate Piano Performance and Piano Pedagogy Major” at the MTNA Group Piano and Piano Pedagogy Conference.
+In 2019 Dr. Jones presented “Clara Schumann and 200 Years of Influences on Female Pianists and Composers” at the Tennessee Music Teachers State Conference and co-presenting a panel discussion on “Apply for Your Dream Job!
+Navigating the Academic Job Market” at the National Conference on Keyboard Pedagogy in Lombard, IL.
 In 2018 she served as Moderator for the “Networking Split Session on Graduate School” at the MTNA Collegiate Chapters Symposium, presented “A 10-Item Checklist for Teaching Technique in the Group Piano Classroom,” a Lightning Talk at the National Group Piano and Piano Pedagogy Forum (GP3) in Oberlin, OH, and served as Program Chair for the 2018 College Music Society Great Plains Regional Conference.
-She has presented one of her popular workshops titled “Do vs. Don’t: The Power of Language in Teaching” at the annual Georgia Music Teachers Association State Conference (November 2017), and at the annual California Association of Professional Music Teachers State Conference (October 2017).
+She has presented one of her popular workshops titled “Do vs. Don’t: The Power of Language in Teaching” at the Georgia Music Teachers Association State Conference (November 2017), and at the annual California Association of Professional Music Teachers State Conference (October 2017).
 She has presented "How to Approach New Repertoire: Solutions for Successful Teaching," at the Iowa State Music Teachers Annual State Conference (June 2017), for the Northeast Area Music Teachers Association (September 2017), and the Chattanooga Music Teachers Association (October 2018).
-Other workshop presentations include “Strategies for Maintaining an Organized Group Piano Classroom,” presented at the Great Plains Regional Conference of the College Music Society (March 2017); “Improvisation Techniques for the Intermediate to Advanced Pianist,” presented with Patrick Jones at the annual Georgia Music Teachers Association State Conference (November 2016); and “Music Wellness for the Advanced Pianist,” presented at the Georgia Music Teachers Association State Conference (November 2015).
+Other workshop presentations include “Strategies for Maintaining an Organized Group Piano Classroom,” presented at the Great Plains Regional Conference of the College Music Society (March 2017); “Improvisation Techniques for the Intermediate to Advanced Pianist,” presented with Patrick Jones at the Georgia Music Teachers Association State Conference (GMTA, November 2016); and “Music Wellness for the Advanced Pianist,” presented at GMTA (November 2015).

-Dr. Worcester earned the Doctor of Musical Arts in Piano Performance and Pedagogy from the University of Oklahoma, a Master of Music in Piano Pedagogy and Performance from Baylor University, and a Master of Music in Piano Performance from California State University, Fullerton where she also earned her Bachelor of Music in Piano Performance.
+Dr. Jones earned the Doctor of Musical Arts in Piano Performance and Pedagogy from the University of Oklahoma, a Master of Music in Piano Pedagogy and Performance from Baylor University, and a Master of Music in Piano Performance from California State University, Fullerton where she also earned her Bachelor of Music in Piano Performance.
 She has studied piano and piano pedagogy with Jane Magrath, Barbara Fast, Krassimira Jordan, Lesley McAllister, Eduardo Delgado, and Martha Baker-Jordan.